Blaauboschkraal stone ruins: Use

 The inner circular structures of this site is thought to have been the homestead for the settlement and the more complex walling around the central homestead is assumed to have been used as a kraal (enclosures for cattle) by the Bokoni people.
 It is thought the Bokoni people used kraals to create pastures for livestock and prevent them from grazing on crops.
 The livestock they contained are thought to be cattle, sheep, goats and chickens.

 The structure of this site features agricultural terracing.
 During the period of the Bokoni average rainfall in the region is estimated to have been around 660-1000mm per annum.
 This high rainfall makes it likely to assume terracing was effective in retaining and distributing moisture and maximising agricultural production.
 Terracing is also effective in protecting against erosion and to retain high-quality soils of the region.
 Therefore intensive agricultural production occurred on these sites, even ones located on steep valleys such as the Blaauboschkraal stone settlement.

 By the 1830s the Bokoni homesteads and terraces were abandoned.
 This destruction of the Bokoni was propelled by the Mfecane.
 This is also the estimated time the Blaauboschkraal ruins were abandoned.

 Research

 Bokoni sites have been studied from the 1930s.
 Until recent, around 30 years ago, archaeologists studying sites specialised in understanding the key characteristics of these sites.
 Now, archaeologists have become interested in developing a deeper understanding of the cultural importance of these sites and the way the Bokoni influenced the evolution of Southern Africa and the Late Iron Age.
 However there is limited research that has been done on these sites and many questions remain.

 The Blaauboschkraal ruins therefore still holds questions to its exact use, why it exists and exactly what it used to look like.

 Alternate theories

 Pseudoarchaeological alternative explanations have been put forward for the Blaauboschkraal stone ruins, attributing alien and/or ancient origins.
-The most prominent proponent is Michael Tellinger, a politician whom Hammer and Swartz characterise as a promoter of conspiracy theories, influenced by Zecharia Sitchin's ideas of ancient astronauts.
-He calls the site "Adam's Calendar", and claims it is the remains of an alien-made construction built about 300,000 years ago as an ancient calendar.
-Tellinger's theory is based on the alignments of the stones with the stars.
-The stones, he claims, would have been aligned with the constellation of Orion in the position in which it would have appeared in that distant era.
+The most prominent proponent is Michael Tellinger, influenced by Zecharia Sitchin's ideas of ancient astronauts.
+"6 Ancient African Architectural Marvels Built Before Greece or Rome Existed".
+Atlanta Black Star.